 - 1.1 This report sets out the proposed work programme for the Co-ordinating Overview and Scrutiny Committee for 2023-24.
 Appendix 1 outlines the topics identified, aims and objectives and the preferred method of scrutiny to achieve these objectives. - 1.2 The report also refers to other topics, which the Committee has identified, for future consideration.
-This will be continuously updated during the year. - 1.3 As agreed in June, the report includes (at Appendix 2) the work programmes from each of the other Overview and Scrutiny Committees.
-This is to enable scrutiny work to be planned and co-ordinated throughout the year.
+This will be continuously updated during the year. - 1.3 The report also includes (at Appendix 2) the work programmes from each of the other Overview and Scrutiny Committees.
+This is to enable scrutiny work to be planned and co-ordinated throughout the year and to update the Committee on how the work programmes have re-focussed on the critical issues the Council faces and consider the implications of the Governance Review reported to Cabinet on 12 December 2023.